Vietnam.vn - Nền tảng quảng bá Việt Nam

 Enterprises need to proactively coordinate with schools and educational institutions to develop human resource training programs for the health sector, including foreign language training to improve labor quality in the face of competition from human resources from other countries.

-Regarding the quality of Vietnamese workers working abroad, Mr. Nguyen Gia Liem, former Deputy Director of the Department of Overseas Labor Management, said that in recent years, we have focused more on supporting poor and disadvantaged workers, workers in coastal areas, islands, etc.
+Referring to the quality of Vietnamese workers working abroad, Mr. Nguyen Gia Liem, former Deputy Director of the Department of Overseas Labor Management, said that in recent years, we have focused more on supporting poor and disadvantaged workers, workers in coastal areas, islands, etc.

 “The first weakness of Vietnamese workers today is foreign languages and a sense of discipline.
 This is an issue that has been raised many times in the past, directly affecting the quality of workers working abroad.
 Being good at the native language will help workers have better job positions and higher incomes.

 “We are aiming not only to increase the number of workers going to work abroad but also to improve the quality of the workforce.
 Therefore, improving the quality of the workforce is a top priority.
-This not only helps increase income but also creates a prestigious brand for Vietnamese workers,” Mr. Liem emphasized.
+This not only helps increase income but also creates brand prestige for Vietnamese workers,” Mr. Liem emphasized.

 Thai An

-Labor and Social Newspaper Spring At Ty
+Labor and Social Affairs Newspaper Spring At Ty

 Source: https://dansinh.dantri.com.vn/nhan-luc/xuat-khau-lao-dong-but-pha-nhung-van-con-diem-yeu-ve-ngoai-ngu-ky-luat-20250121100201245.htm